CollinHeist/TitleCardMaker/docs/getting_started/first_sync/sonarr.md

         runs a Sync, it checks the resulting list of Series against any _existing_ Series.
 Since BCS was added in the previous step, TCM does not add it again.

+10. From the message, you can click on the newly added _Breaking Bad_ to directly go to the Series page.
+On the main Configuration tab, double check that the Library field for your Media Server is filled in with the correct library.

+    ??? failure "Don't see a Library?"

+        If you have enabled any other Media Servers and do not see a Library listed for this Series, that means that your Sonarr Library Paths are set incorectly, and TCM will not auto-detect a Series Library when syncing.

+        Review Step 7 of the [Sonarr Setup](../connections/sonarr.md) page to correct your Library Paths.
+When you've corrected these, delete _Breaking Bad_ and re-Sync to verify they are correct.

 !!! success "Synced from Sonarr"